scalacenter/platform/sbt-platform/docs/ci-integration.md

 ### Add your special tokens to the image

 Drone secrets allow you to store sensitive information like passwords and tokens.

+Usually, this is useful for adding GitHub tokens that allow you to publish

 ### Get latest Docker image